African-Robotics-Unit/boom-firmware/README.md

 The roll axis encoder is optional.
 It requires indexing at startup if it is connected.
 If it is disconnected the Teensy will just send its constant index offset value.

+The Teensy 4.0 is only 3.3V tollerant so this encoder is powered with 3.3V rather than 5V.
+It seems to work fine.

 | Signal | Wire | Teensy pin |
 | ------- | ------- | ------- |
 | 5V | Red | - |